 The program is open to academically motivated and socially mature students currently completing grades 9-11.
 Admission is selective and is based primarily on the student’s application essay and an accompanying teacher’s recommendation.

 Students of color with demonstrated financial need are eligible to apply for the Dorothy West Scholarship.
 This externally endowed scholarship covers the full cost of tuition and room and board.
-The deadline for applying is April 1.
-This deadline applies only to Dorothy West applicants.
-All others are handled as rolling admissions.
 A number of runners-up will also be chosen and will be eligible for lesser financial aid awards.
-Information about how to apply for the various scholarships will be included with your application materials.
-For more information about the Dorothy West Scholarship, please download the PDF.